praeducer/genetic-experience-management/README.md

 To try it out:
 	$> node demo.js

 To start, we have the algorithm optimize a combination of three colors that a person feels go together really well.
-We will use my favorite color, purple, and my girlfriend's favorite color, teal, as optimal values.
+We will use my favorite color, purple, and my girlfriend's favorite color, turquoise, as optimal values.
 We automate the user input so we can iterate faster.

 ##The Genetics
 Individual: